Groups, Orders, and Dynamics: A Non Left-Orderable Group, and More

 \subsection{A canonical decomposition of the space of left-orders}

-Let $(\Gamma,\preceq)$ be a finitely-generated, left-ordered group, and let $\Gamma_0$ be its maximal $\preceq$-convex subgroup ({\em c.f.} Example \ref{actuar-convexo}).
-There are two possibilities, namely the action of $\Gamma$ on $\Gamma / \Gamma_0$ is or is not Conradian.
+Let $(\Gamma,\preceq)$ be a finitely-generated, left-ordered group, and let $\Gamma_0$ be its maximal $\preceq$-convex subgroup (see Example \ref{actuar-convexo}).
+The action of $\Gamma$ on $\Gamma / \Gamma_0$ may or may not be Conradian.
 In the first case, we will say that $\preceq$ is of {\bf{\em type I}}.
 The next proposition generalizes Corollary \ref{cerrado}.

 \vsp

 \begin{prop} {\em The set of left-orders of type I is closed inside $\mathcal{LO}(\Gamma)$.} \end{prop}